What Does a Dehydration Headache Feel Like? Plus How to Hydrate

 Seek out shade and avoid engaging in highly strenuous activities during hot weather.

-Dehydration is a result of losing fluids and electrolytes than you're replacing.
+Dehydration is a result of losing fluids and electrolytes faster than you're replacing.
 Reaching for a glass of water isn't enough.
 Your body needs electrolytes like sodium, potassium, and magnesium.
-You need to address fluid and electrolyte loss quickly with an ORS like DripDrop ORS.
+You need to address fluid and electrolyte loss quickly to avoid dehydration symptoms like a headache.